zgturan/brain_CN/README.md

 /trial/scripts/03_RemoveNegatives.R
 ```

-Note that several scripts in this repository belong to [Ginkgo](https://github.com/robertaboukhalil/ginkgo)
+Please consider citing [Ginkgo](https://github.com/robertaboukhalil/ginkgo), if you use CNV prediction scripts in this repository.